ArchiverXP/PurrfectEngine/README.md

 # COMPATIBILITY:

 Windows: Windows XP and up.
+(Do note that Windows is buggy with maximizing the window)

 iOS: iOS 5 and up.